kaust-library/Overleaf_latex/README.md

 \usepackage[T1]{fontenc}
 ```

-Try to change the language from English to German, or even Arabic and see what changes on the document.
+Try to change the language from English to German, and see what changes on the document.